Efficient computation of middle levels Gray codes: The algorithm

+To give another example, the set of paths $\cP_6(3,4)$ computed by the algorithm $\Paths()$ consists of the five paths in Table~\ref{tab:P634}.
+We remark that the length of each of the paths in $\cP_{2n}(n,n+1)$ depends only on the length of the first `hill' of the lattice path corresponding to the first vertex.
+In particular, not all paths have the same length.
+The precise length formula will be given in Section~\ref{sec:running-time}, when we analyze the running time of our algorithm.
+For the correctness of the algorithm the lengths of the paths are irrelevant.
 We will see in the next section how to combine the paths $\cP_{2n}(n,n+1)$ in the graph $Q_{2n}(n,n+1)$ computed by our algorithm $\Paths()$ (called with $\flip=\false$) to compute a Hamilton cycle in the middle levels graph $Q_{2n+1}(n,n+1)$.
 One crucial ingredient we need for this is another set of paths $\tcP_{2n}(n,n+1)$, computed by calling the algorithm $\Paths()$ with $\flip=\true$.
 We shall see that the core `intelligence' of our Hamilton cycle algorithm consists of cleverly combining some paths from $\cP_{2n}(n,n+1)$ and some paths from $\tcP_{2n}(n,n+1)$ to a Hamilton cycle in the middle levels graph.
 We will see that from the point of view of all top-level routines that call the algorithm $\Paths()$ only the paths $\cP_{2n}(k,k+1)$ and $\tcP_{2n}(k,k+1)$ for $k=n$ are used, but the recursion clearly needs to compute these sets also for all other values $k=n+1,n+2,\ldots,2n-1$.